Skip to Main Content

 The Wine Bar Format and How Amsterdam Uses It

-Star Wine List, one of the more rigorous international platforms for tracking wine-forward venues, published Bar Centraal in April 2023 and awarded it a White Star designation.
+Star Wine List, one of the more rigorous international platforms for tracking wine-forward venues, awarded Bar Centraal a White Star designation in April 2023.
 That recognition places it within a defined peer group of venues where the wine program is the primary editorial proposition, not an afterthought to a food menu.
 It is a different kind of credential than a Michelin distinction, and it speaks to a different kind of drinker: one who wants selection depth, list curation, and the kind of staff knowledge that can navigate a conversation about producers rather than just read from a printed menu.

 The Ritual of Drinking Well in a Neighbourhood Setting